ansilove/ansilove/README.md

 - Fedora: `yum install cmake gcc make`
 - Solus: `eopkg install -c system.devel`

+Binary packages for `libansilove` are available on OpenBSD, NetBSD, FreeBSD, Debian, Ubuntu, and Solus.

-For now, `libansilove` has to be installed manually.
+On other systems, `libansilove` has to be installed manually.

 # Compiling